 Five sensational underdog triumphs in the Champions League

-Champions League football is taking centre stage this week with four teams still fighting it out to earn their place in the quarter-finals.
+The Champions League takes centre stage again this week with a place in the final at stake.

 Knockout ties always throw up a few surprises with plucky underdogs in the mix looking to raise eyebrows.

-We take a look at five of the biggest shocks in Champions League history as the remaining quartet aim to reach the last eight.
+We take a look at five of the biggest shocks in Champions League history as the remaining sides aim to reach the Istanbul showpiece.

 AC Milan vs Deportivo La Coruna (Quarter-finals, 2003-04)